 In-person events are back in some parts of the world and you can use this opportunity to generate awareness and drum up excitement for any in-store activities you’re planning in 2022 by creating an event promo video.

 Ideally, an effective event promo video gives a taste of what to expect in a minute or less.
-Here’s an example from marketing software firm Hubspot, which puts on an annual marketing conference called Inbound.
+Here’s an example from the marketing software firm Hubspot, which puts on an annual marketing conference called Inbound.
 The length of the video is justified given Hubspot’s large following and the quality of the footage: high-profile speakers, bright lights, DJ booths, and an unusual art display made with rubber ducks.

 Compelling footage from previous events, like the kind shown in Hubspot’s video, is always beneficial to include.
 If this is the first event of its kind, you can interview some of the special guests who will be in attendance or any experts who will be present.

-Adding subtitles helps make the event promo more shareable and improves the likelihood your viewers will retain critical details such as where the event will take place, time of the event, and contact information.
+Adding subtitles helps make the event promo more shareable and improves the likelihood your viewers will retain critical details such as where the event will take place, the time of the event, and contact information.
 Remember to include a link to a landing page where they can sign up for the event.
-Event promos videos are also perfect for sharing through email and social media.
+Event promo videos are also perfect for sharing through email and social media.

 Here’s an InVideo template that you can use and customize to promote your next in-person event: